How do I get the perfect core picture?

 Some people will prefer somewhere between F4 to F10, and that can be fine.

-We'd recommend, based on your environment you are shooting in, to play with this setting, until the lighting looks good as well as the focus on the rock.
+We'd recommend, based on the environment you are shooting in, to play with this setting, until the lighting looks good as well as the focus on the rock.

 To get a really good understanding, watch this video.

-Establishing strong core photography procedures will ensure that photographs faithfully depict color and texture for any subsequent image analysis, regardless of time of day you take photographs.
+Establishing strong drill core photography procedures will ensure that your photographs faithfully depict color and texture for any subsequent image analysis, regardless of time of day you take photographs.

 We trust this guide has been helpful.